jestann/blocipedia/README.md

 ### Project Objectives

-- Guests can find and view public collaboration spaces.
+- Guests can visit public collaboration spaces.
-- Users can register for a free account.
+- Guests can register for a free account.
 - Users can join, edit, and create public collaboration spaces.
-- Users can use markdown rendering to edit a collaboration space.
+- Users can edit a collaboration space in markdown.
-- Users can upgrade to a premium account by paying via Stripe.
+- Users can upgrade to a premium account via Stripe.
 - Premium users can create private collaboration spaces.
-- Premium users can add and remove collaborators from their private collaboration spaces.
+- Premium users can add and remove collaborators for their spaces.
-- Users who are collaborators on a private collaboration space can view and edit the space.
+- Users who are collaborators on a premium collaboration space can view and edit the space.
-- Premium users can downgrade to the free account.
+- Premium users can downgrade to a free account.
-- Admin users can create, edit, and delete spaces and upgrade/downgrade users.
+- Admin users can create, edit, and delete spaces and users and upgrade/downgrade.

 ### Setup